 Candidate B: I am a photographer with 8 years’ experience taking compelling photos of couples at the happiest times in their lives, from engagement sessions to weddings and even maternity photos.
 Please contact me to learn more about how I can help you remember your very special day.

 You are going to call candidate B, right?
 She may have less experience but she demonstrates that she can meet your specific needs.
 Candidate A could also have a portfolio full of wedding shots but misses the mark in communicating this particular part of her photography expertise.
 It’s the same concept with your resume.
 You have to achieve perfect fit for the role when submitting your resume.
 Otherwise the hiring manager will move on to the next candidate.

 Even within fields, position titles vary from company to company.
 And your skills may align with different role subsets, so here is your chance to show the reader that you are paying attention.
 You may change your current “Office Manager” title to “Administrative Coordinator” to match the current role.
 Or if you positioned yourself as a “Learning and Development Manager” but the company needs an “Organizational Learning Manager,” make that subtle shift to match their current opening.

-Tailor to Your Current Role, Not a Promotion
+Tailor Headings to Your Current Role, Not a Promotion

 Another important resume part you’ll want to tailor is the Skills or Keywords section, usually placed just below the summary.
 These areas of expertise sections do double-duty as keyword-rich sections for online application systems and also as a high-level overview for human readers.
 Pay close attention to the job description requirements and keywords to ensure yours match the job description.
 Even when applying to the same role at different companies, you must adjust the keywords section because every job description is unique in the skills/role nuances required.

 Reorder the bullets within each section of your resume to highlight your most impressive achievements as related to the posting.
 Don’t save the best bullets for last.
 Recruiters are only going to give your resume a brief scan so you can’t afford to bury your best results!
 A position may require outstanding sales skills and the ability to lead a team, but if the focus is on sales operations for a growing organization, you want to place your bullet on establishing best-in-class sales processes at the top of the list.